The Florestan

 The Florestan possesses 13 floors, most of them have breathtaking views.
 Its entrance hall does not go unnoticed, between monumentalism and refinement.
 The residence has its own 24/7 concierge service.
 In the Larvotto neighborhood, the building acts as a tourist attraction as its atypical character, halfway between Roman splendor and Baroque rigor, leaves no one indifferent.

-Regarding services, the residents of the Florestan are privileged, just a few steps away from Larvotto beaches or restaurants near Princess Grace avenue.
-They're also close to the boutiques of the Boulevard des Moulins and the Monaco Country Club.
-Finally, access to Monaco's fashionable heart, the carré d'or, is easy thanks to the Principality's backbone, which serves all areas of the city.
+When it comes to convenience, residents of Le Florestan are truly privileged.
+Just steps away from the beaches of Larvotto and the upscale restaurants along Princess Grace Avenue, they also enjoy proximity to the boutiques of Boulevard des Moulins and the Monaco Country Club.
+The prestigious Carré d’Or is easily accessible thanks to the Principality’s main thoroughfare, which connects all areas of the city.

 Back